-Sociable, curious and sometimes mischievous, rabbits often surprise even the savviest of pet parents with their intelligence.
-It's that intelligence that typically makes litter training rabbits a fairly straightforward process.
+Sociable, curious, and sometimes mischievous, rabbits often surprise even the savviest of pet parents with their intelligence.
+It's that intelligence that typically makes training rabbits to a bunny litter box a fairly straightforward process.
 In fact, some rabbits simply learn to litter train themselves, going straight to their box when they need to eliminate.
 Others may need coaxing and patience but litter box training can be accomplished without much stress to you or to your rabbit.

-Rabbits can learn to use a litter box, even if they are unaltered.
+Can you potty train a rabbit?
+Yes, you can litter train a rabbit, even if they are unaltered.
 However, an unaltered rabbit will often display signs of aggression due to hormones and may become territorial, spraying and urinating around the home.
 Spaying a female and neutering a male calms a rabbit's hormones, making it easier for the rabbit to maintain good litter box habits.
 In addition, unaltered female rabbits, as they age, face an increased risk of developing uterine cancer.

 Never use cedar or pine chips or shavings, which have been linked to liver disease in rabbits.
 Clay cat litter may cause breathing issues and clumping cat litter could result in digestive and respiratory issues if your rabbit ingests it.